Gary Coleman Estate: Plagued By Preventable Problems

-Gary Coleman, famed for his role in “Diff’rent Strokes” and his child-like appearance, died in 2010 from a brain hemorrhage.
+Gary Coleman, famed for his role as Arnold Jackson in “Diff’rent Strokes” and his child-like appearance, died in 2010 from a brain hemorrhage.
 Two years later, the battle over his estate still continues.
-Coleman’s estate is not a large one, it consists of a house worth over $300,000, intellectual rights to some of his works and his ashes.
+Coleman’s estate is not a large one, it consists of a house worth over $300,000, intellectual rights to some of his works, and his ashes.

-Both Coleman’s ex-wife, Shannon Price, and his ex-girlfriend, Anna Gray, have placed claims on the estate.
-Although Coleman and Price secretly divorced in 2008, their relationship remained on and off, with Price still often living in Coleman’s home.
 Price was attempting to claim common law marriage because of their continued co-habilitation.
-However, for common law marriage to apply, the couple not only has to live together for a certain period of time (varies by the state), but they must behave and present themselves as a married couple.
-Because Price moved in and out of Coleman’s home on multiple occasions and because they did not give a public impression of marriage, the judge ruled that no common law marriage applies in this case.
+For common law marriage to apply, they would have had to live together for a certain period of time (this varies by state), but they must behave and present themselves as a married couple.
+Unfortunately, because Price moved in and out of Coleman’s home on multiple occasions and because they did not give a public impression of marriage, the judge ruled that no common law marriage applied in this case.

 Gray declared that she was also entitled to the late actor’s estate.
 She claimed that she managed his affairs for years and that he named her as the executor and beneficiary of his estate over 7 years ago, in 2005.

 How Did Gary Coleman Die?